 Welcome to Our New Space!

 The Community Bike Kitchen has moved to our new location within the Jefferson Community Center and we are so thankful for the space!
-The stand alone building is located along Clark Street directly behind the main Jefferson Building and is just what we needed to increase our storage capacity and provide our volunteers and members with plenty of space to work on bikes.
-Here’s a few pictures of the new space.
-Be sure to come down and check it out!
-We are open Tuesday and Wednesday evenings from 6 to 8 p.m.
+The stand alone building is located along Clark Street, in between A and B Streets, directly behind the main Jefferson Building and is just what we needed to increase our storage capacity and provide our volunteers and members with plenty of space to work on bikes.
+We are open Tuesday, Wednesday, and Saturday evenings from 6 to 8 p.m.

 Thanks to a generous grant from the Eureka Rotary we again have free helmets for youth and adults!
 Plus good locks and lights available through volunteer credits or a donation.